top of page

 Probably all of us struggle with procrastination at times.

 Procrastination, along with the related trait perfectionism, is really just another behavior rooted in fear.
 We avoid doing the things that scare or overwhelm us.
-And some of our biggest fears are making mistakes, “failure”, criticism and rejection.

 Fear is not really an enemy, however if we act on it it can stand in the way of our good self-esteem, self-confidence and success.